 Will eyelid surgery change the shape of my eyes?

 We’ve all seen pictures of celebrities who no longer look like themselves and nine times out of ten, it’s due to their eyes.
-So, yes, eyelid surgery can change the shape of your eyes.
-But that is not what I do.
-My goal is for your eyes to look like they have always looked — only with less droop and drag.
+So, yes, eyelid surgery can change the shape of your eyes, but it doesn’t have to do that.
+My goal is for your eyes to look like they have always looked — only more open, with less droop and drag.
 I will often ask my patients to bring in old photos so that together, we can look at how, exactly, your eyes have aged.
 When I’m done, friends and family won’t know what’s different unless you decide to tell them.

 I’ve been reading a lot about fillers under the eyes.
 Would they work for treating my dark circles?

-Fillers can be a great option for filling in the hollow by the inner corner of the eye that is often the cause of dark circles.
-So, yes, they may work for your dark circles.
+For some patients, fillers can be a good option for filling in the hollow by the inner corner of the eye that often accentuates dark circles.
+This is called the tear trough.
+Filler her may help the shadowing, but there are other anatomical things that contribute to dark circles.
+These include: thin skin, swelling and genetics.
+So, yes, filler MAY work for your dark circles.
 But they can’t address loose skin or a fat pad that has migrated out of position.
 I will often combine fillers with my lower eyelid surgery for truly exemplary results.
 The right option for you is really going to depend on your anatomy and needs.

 Will an upper blepharoplasty raise my eyebrow back into position?

 No. Upper eyelid surgery will address loose skin and muscle only.
-And while this can go a long way towards making you look younger, it will not place your brow back where it was in your 20’s.
+And while this can go a long way towards making you look younger; it will not place your brow back where it was in your 20’s.
 To do this, you will need a brow lift or a facelift.
+A non-surgical option is to have Botox injections.
+When done on the outside of the eye, Botox can provide a nice browlift.
+This may be all that you need.
+I tell all of my upper blepharoplasty patients consider Botox as a complement to their surgical result.

 If I only address my eyes, will it make the rest of my face look funny?